IT0004-HSC-A Risk Management

 Scope

-This Standard applies to all UTHSC data and systems; regardless of technology, that transmits, stores, utilizes, or manipulates said data.
-This standard is applicable to all UTHSC employees, and students, as well as to third-party agents/vendors authorized to access UTHSC data.
+This Standard applies to all UTHSC data and systems, regardless of technology, that transmit, store, utilize, or manipulate said data.
+This standard applies to all UTHSC employees, students, and third-party agents/vendors authorized to access UTHSC data.

 Definitions